ahastudio/til/typescript/README.md

-# TypeScript: Typed JavaScript at Any Scale
+# TypeScript: JavaScript with syntax for types

 <https://www.typescriptlang.org/>